Tina DiMartino: FC Gold Pride

 DiMartino was selected third overall in the 2009 WPS Draft, going to FC Gold Pride.
 In her first season with the club, she started 18 games and recorded one assist.

 Los Angeles Sol

 In January 2010, DiMartino was traded to the Los Angeles Sol.

 St. Louis Athletica

 After the Sol ceased operations on January 28, 2010; in the ensuing dispersal draft for the players, DiMartino was selected by Saint Louis Athletica.
 On May 27, 2010, the Athletica folded in the middle of the 2010 WPS season due to financial problems, making all Athletica players free agents on June 1.

 Philadelphia Independence

-DiMartino was then signed by the Philadelphia Independence, joining younger sister Gina DiMartino on the squad coached by the sisters' former youth team coach, Paul Riley.
+On June 7, 2010, DiMartino was then signed by the Philadelphia Independence, joining younger sister Gina DiMartino on the squad coached by the sisters' former youth team coach, Paul Riley.

 FC Kansas City

-DiMartino was selected in the fifth round (38th overall) of the 2013 NWSL Supplemental Draft by FC Kansas City for the inaugural season of the NWSL but did not play for the team during the league's inaugural season.
+DiMartino was selected in the fifth round (38th overall) of the 2013 NWSL Supplemental Draft by FC Kansas City for the inaugural season of the NWSL but did not play for the team.